AngeloGalav/image-processing-and-computer-vision/2023-02-27 - Solving correspondences, Lenses.md

 - ==All parallel 3D lines will share the same vanishing point==, i.e. they “meet” at their vanishing point in the image (you only need _one line_ to find the vanishing point).
 - If the 3D lines are parallel _in_ the image plane they will not meet at infinity => they stay parallel.

-### Weak perspective
+### Weak perspective (scaled orthographic projection)
-- It may happen that all the lines are parallel (also) in the image…no (much) perspective distortion
+- It may happen that all the lines are parallel (also) in the image…not (much) perspective distortion
 - In this case the image formation process can be approximated by a simpler model:
 ![[perspective_example_3.png]]